 Back in spring 2015, Ellen Pao, the former CEO of social networking and news website Reddit, revealed in an interview with the Wall Street Journal that her company had taken a bold move in the area of contract negotiation with its efforts to create an “equal opportunity environment for everyone” at the company.
-Specifically, Reddit no longer negotiates salary with job candidates, preferring a “no haggling” approach to contract negotiations.
+Specifically, Reddit no longer negotiates salary with job candidates, preferring a “no haggling” approach to contract negotiation.

 “We come up with an offer that we think is fair,” Pao explained.
 “If you want more equity, we’ll let you swap a little bit of cash salary for equity, but we aren’t going to reward people who are better negotiators with more compensation.”